evtimovi/robust_physical_perturbations/README.md

 This repository holds the code (and some results) used in [Robust Physical-World Attacks on Deep Learning Visual Classification](https://arxiv.org/abs/1707.08945).
+The software carries an [MIT license](https://github.com/evtimovi/robust_physical_perturbations/blob/master/LICENSE).

 The folders are as follows: